jasonjfoster/screen/r/README.md

 ## Usage

-First, load the package and inspect the available filter options:
+First, load the package and explore the available filter options:

 ```r
 library(screen)